 Corriedale wool is very soft with a beautiful luster.
 Blackberry was a colored pure bred Corriedale ram that sired Alice and Anita.
 Our 2018 lambs are from Garland, a beautiful big boy who has gone to greener pastures.

 Our Finnsheep crosses have incredibly soft fleece perfect for blending with angora bunny fiber for 25% angora yarn.
 People like the softness and halo from the angora blend for babies and angora-lined hats.
 Trixie, Annika, Anise, some of the D’s, and the E’s are all Finn crosses.

 Lambing time is an exciting and challenging time.
 It is amazing that ewes know what to do.
 In most cases, there is no midwife assistance required, though it can be difficult to stand back and wait for nature to do its work.
 Often the first signs that labor is coming is that the ewe is not interested in grain and hay.
 Shortly after that, you may begin to see the ewe frequently lying down and alternately standing up, like she cannot quite get comfortable.
 She paws the ground, picking a spot to have her lambs, which hopefully is a clean area in the barn.
 You eventually see two little feet and a nose, indicating the position of the lamb is good for an easy birth.
 Within 10 minutes or so the lamb is born.
 Soon after birth the lamb will stand and begin to nurse.

 Mrs. Whatsit is our black barn cat who came to us in 2010.
 Jack joined us in 2013 from our daughter in New York.
 Both Meg and Mrs. Whatsit are named after characters in the novel, A Wrinkle in Time by Madeline L’Engle.

-We have a small flock of laying hens of Bard Rock, Rhode Island Reds, and other unknown breeds.
+We have a small flock of laying hens that lay huge, tasty eggs.
 We also own a few guinea fowl who serve as guard animals, pest control, and also lay small eggs.
 We have enough eggs to feed ourselves, Fare Share Market and a few local customers.